cg505/KSTable/kstable-spec.md

 - `url` is the direct URL from which this JSON can be fetched.
 It is an optional parameter and should be omitted when the KSTable is not available at a consistent URL.

-  A GET request to this URL must return the most recent version of this KSTable, and set the HTTP header `Content-Type: application/json`.
+  A GET request to this URL must return the most recent version of this KSTable, and should set the HTTP header `Content-Type: application/json`.

   <details>
   <summary>Design decision: canonical URLs</summary>

-  In BMS tables, the canonical URL of a table is an human-readable HTML page which includes a `<meta>` element pointing to the header JSON URL.
+  In BMS tables, the canonical URL of a table is a human-readable HTML page which includes a `<meta>` element pointing to the header JSON URL.
 This is kind of nice because it lets clients and humans use the same URL to reference the table.
-However, it is a massive headache for client in practice, since they now have to use both HTML and JSON parsing.
+However, in practice it is a massive headache for clients, since they now have to use both HTML and JSON parsing.

   Since the canonical URL defined here is _not_ human readable, the spec defines a different URL in `meta.homepage` which should serve that purpose.
 This is a minor usability annoyance for end-users but makes client implementation drastically simpler.
   </details>